MillaKar/IoT-perusteet/README.md

   Tehtävät 1:
     Ask name:
       Just a test; asks a name from user and responds depending on the name.
     Blink the led:
+      Blinks the onboar led on and off.

-    Blink the external led
+    Blink the external led:
+      Blinks the led connected to the board.
-    Burglary alarm
+    Burglary alarm:

     Interrupt
     Lcd-screen
     Led on by pressing button